GammaG/OSCP_Notes/readme.md

 Get files that have the SUID Bit set

+First one is more clean

     find / -perm -u=s -type f 2>/dev/null

+    find / -type f -perm -04000 -ls 2>/dev/null

 good entry point is systemctl